wilselby/WordPressHerokuSite/wp-content/plugins/embedplus-for-wordpress/readme.txt

 More specifically, YouTube Advanced Embed can provide you and your visitors with the following features for each YouTube embed:

 * Auto HD
-* Cropping - Set start *and stop* times to share just a funny or interesting part of a YouTube video.
+* YouTube styled controls for instant replay
-* Instant Replay
+* Cropping - Set start and stop times to share just a funny or interesting part of a YouTube video.
 * Video Reactions - Discussions around a YouTube video you embed might be happening all over the web, not just YouTube.com.
 This feature allows your visitors to read them right from your blog.
 We have a growing list of communities that includes Digg, Google+, Reddit, and Twitter.
 Recent YouTube.com comments can also be displayed by the plugin.
 * Timed Annotations - Now you can add annotations to a YouTube embed even if you don't own the YouTube channel.
 Use it to display captions, links, calls-to-action, etc at a specific time during playback.
-* Chaptering (custom and smart social chaptering)
+* YouTube styled chapter buttons (custom and smart social chaptering)
-* Looping / Auto Replay - Repeat a scene you like or the whole video over and over.
+* YouTube styled looping buttons to repeat a scene you like or the whole video over and over
 * Other DVD-like controls
 * Hide YouTube creator's annotations - Say goodbye to the links and annotations that the original owner of the video put in your embed.

-...All without having to alter the original video's content.
-Please see the YouTube embed on our [home page](http://embedplus.com) demo to try some of these features.
-If you like them, come back here to download the WordPress plugin so that your visitors also see them in your existing and future YouTube embeds -- even if you use the nifty [oEmbed method](http://codex.wordpress.org/Embeds) of just [pasting a YouTube video link on its own line](http://s.wordpress.org/extend/plugins/embedplus-for-wordpress/screenshot-1.jpg?r=618112).
+...All without having to alter the original video's content on YouTube.
+Please see the Advanced YouTube Embed related screenshots on our [home page](http://www.embedplus.com) or download the plugin now to play with some of these features on a real YouTube video.
+The plugin even works if you use the nifty oEmbed method of just pasting a YouTube video link on its own line.
+Your past YouTube embeds can be automatically transformed if you wish.

 After installing, you have the ability to add on PRO options like [One-click YouTube SEO tags and a user-friendly YouTube analytics dashboard](https://www.embedplus.com/dashboard/easy-video-analytics-seo.aspx).
 The dashboard answers important questions like: